$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

-\textbf{Approximation Scheme for $\spcon_1$.} Alon, Boppana, and Spencer \cite{ABS98} showed there exists an {\em integral} optimal embedding $y \in \mathbb{R}^{V \times 1}$ for the spread constant of a general graph, with the following property.
+\textbf{Approximation Scheme for MVE into $\mathbb{R}^1$.} Alon, Boppana, and Spencer \cite{ABS98} showed there exists an {\em integral} optimal embedding $y \in \mathbb{R}^{V \times 1}$ for the spread constant of a general graph, with the following property.
 They showed there exists a set $U$ of vertices and an assignment of signs $s(C) \in \{\pm1\}$ corresponding to every connected component $C \subseteq V \setminus U\,,$ such that for every vertex $v$ in $C$,

 and $y_u$ is zero for $u \in U$.
-Noticeably, this characterization facilitates an $O(2^{O(n)} \cdot \text{poly}(n))$ time algorithm to compute the spread constant.
-For weighted trees we show the following result.
+This characterization facilitates an $O(2^{O(n)} \cdot \text{poly}(n))$ time algorithm to compute the spread constant.
+While due to NP-hardness (\Cref{thm:sc-nph_theorem}) efficient computation of spread constant is unlikely, we show it can be well approximated, which we prove here.

-\begin{theorem} Given a tree $G$ and a distribution $\pi$ over vertices, the spread constant $\spcon_1(G, \pi)$ can be $1+\epsilon$ approximated in time $\text{poly}(|G,\pi|, 1/\epsilon)$, where $|G, \pi|$ denotes length of the input. \end{theorem}
+\begin{theorem} Given a tree $G$ and a distribution $\pi$ over vertices, the spread constant $\spcon(G, \pi)$ can be $1+\varepsilon$ approximated in time $\text{poly}(|G,\pi|, 1/\varepsilon)$, where $|G, \pi|$ denotes length of the input. \end{theorem}

-The key in reducing the search space is to further enhance the \cite{ABS98} characterization for trees.
-We show $U$ can be chosen as a singleton set, while this is far from true in general (even for series-parallel graphs).
+The key is to further enhance the characterization of optimal MVE for trees by the following Lemma.
+In words, we show that $U$ (in the characterization by \cite{ABS98}) can be further restricted as a singleton set, while this is far from true in general graphs (even for series-parallel graphs).